Dictionary » Negative Words » Inaction – Meaning, Definition, Synonyms and Antonyms

 • Years of inaction led to the project’s eventual failure.

-• Inaction is sometimes more harmful than making the wrong decision.
+• Inaction is sometimes more harmful than choosing the wrong option.

 • They paid the price for their inaction when the issue escalated.